Composition and Music Technology

 As scholarship and performance are not mutually exclusive, all music majors are required to declare and study a major instrument, and perform two jury reviews every year.
 Students are encouraged to take part in the diverse performance opportunities available to enrich their understanding of the music they are studying and composing.

-For information about the Composition and Music Technology concentration, contact Prof. Joseph C. Schiavo
+For information about the Composition and Music Technology concentration, contact Prof. Mark Zaki

 B.A.
 Degree requirements